Wednesday March 08, 2023

-What can happen if you don’t have the right insurance coverage for your community pool?
+What can happen if you don’t have the right HOA pool insurance coverage?

 It’s important to note that any policy will require that your community abide by all federal, state, and local pool laws and ordinances, or your coverage can be invalidated.
 Some of these laws may include, but are not limited to: